 You went on a trip with a group of friends for 4 days.
 You had a lot of fun and didn't sleep much, so you were tired at the end of your trip.
 You went to sleep soon after you returned home.
-Now you're talking to one of your friends who was on the trip.
-You tell her about this:
+You say this while talking to one of your friends who was on the trip.

 I went straight to sleep as soon as I got home.

 "Go straight ___" is usually used to talk about going to a place without stopping or going somewhere else first:

 But it's also used in the phrase "go straight to sleep", which means to go to sleep immediately after something.
 Parents use this phrase when they're punishing their young children: